-Emergency services: Includes ambulance, fire brigade, police and state emergency services - https://info.australia.gov.au/information-and-services/public-safety-and-law/emergency-services
+Emergency services: Includes ambulance, fire brigade, police and state emergency services.

 Evacuation floor plan: An evacuation plan is used where it is deemed necessary to evacuate the immediate area or building to ensure the safety and wellbeing of children and adults.
 It may also have the name 'evacuation diagram'